Student Financial Services

 Financial Aid for Study Abroad Programs

-You may be able to use a portion, or in some cases, all of your UVM financial aid award to assist with required expenses associated with studying overseas or in some domestic exchange programs.
+You may be able to use a portion, or in some cases, all of your UVM financial aid award to assist with required expenses associated with studying overseas or in some exchange programs if you participate in a program approved by the Office of International Education, and if you complete all required steps in iAbroad.
 Each study abroad program and student financial situation is unique and financial aid eligibility for study abroad programs may vary.
 Please contact Student Financial Services for detailed information.

 Can I take my financial aid abroad?

 - Students participating in a UVM sponsored exchange (including ISEP Exchange but NOT ISEP-Direct) or a UVM semester abroad program (Oaxaca, Mexico program, Belize program, or Buckham Overseas Study program) will generally remain eligible for UVM funded need-based aid (e.g. UVM grants), federal and state aid, as well as most University merit-based scholarships.

 - If your study abroad program is not a UVM sponsored exchange or UVM Semester Abroad program, but is an external program approved by UVM, you will generally remain eligible for federal and state financial aid, however UVM funded need-based aid (e.g. UVM Grants) and merit based scholarships generally will not be available for the semester(s) you are abroad.
 Please note that ISEP-Direct Programs are considered external programs.
 UVM funded need-based and merit-based financial aid is not available for ISEP Direct Programs.